arwystli/imagepicker/readme.txt

 After inserting an image into tinyMCE editor (doesn't matter which browser you are using) your cursor will be before '</a></div>' HTML tags.
 This might cause some problems, so be aware of it.
+The newer wysiwyg module works better in my opinion.